gpkonarde/WallpaperHub/README.md

 Set Wallpaper: Easily set your favorite wallpaper as the background of your device directly from the app.

-Save Favorites: Keep track of your preferred wallpapers by saving them to your favorites.a
+Save Favorites: Keep track of your preferred wallpapers by saving them to your favorites.
->>>>>>> 35ae7294e99ca4efdcd0e134e3e15b38f7dbb3ea